12 High-Paying Data Science Jobs and How To Get Them

 Top 12 jobs for data scientists

-Salary: The average salary for a data scientist was $98,230 in 2020, according to the U.S. Bureau of Labor and Statistics (BLS).
-Flatiron School graduates nationwide averaged a $85,737 starting salary.
+Salary: The average salary for a Data Scientist is $115,240, according to the U.S. Bureau of Labor and Statistics (BLS).

 Demand: The need for individuals skilled in computer and information research is expected to grow by 15% through 2029.